SrijaMalikanti/sodukosolver/README.md

 hii there
-this is a repo created to write a code for sudoku solver in java programming language may be this will help you lets learn pull command in git
+this is a repo created to write a code for sudoku solver in java programming language may be this will help you lets learn pull command in git.....